Racia22/wed_26628_racia_akaliza/README.md

 ### 📘 Phase Cover – What’s Included in Phase II?

-In Phase II, we model the business process involved in borrowing and returning equipment using Management Information Systems (MIS) principles.
-The goal is to visualize information flow, entity interaction, and decision-making support within the system.
-This phase does not involve coding but instead focuses on planning, system logic, and workflow clarity.
+This phase focuses on designing a business process model that visually illustrates how the Equipment Borrowing System works within a Management Information System (MIS) framework.
+The model shows how data flows between users and systems, how decisions are made, and how responsibilities are distributed — all essential components of an efficient MIS-based workflow.

 ### 🧭 Purpose of This Phase: